 Student parking is available by permit only.
 During the first two weeks of school, parking permit applications will be distributed to interested students.
 The cost of the student parking permit is \$25.00 (non-refundable) for the school year.
 In order to be eligible for a student parking permit, the student must remain in good academic and disciplinary standing.
-Students who become habitual disciplinary offenders may have their parking permit revoked.
+Students who become habitual disciplinary offenders or with just cause as determined by the Principal may have their parking permit revoked on a temporary or permanent basis.
 Any unpaid fines, truancy or tardiness issues will also impact your ability to obtain/maintain your parking permit.
 Students are not permitted to park in the main parking lot.
 Please call 724-266-2833, ext.
 2296 for further information in regards to parking permits.